Pascalaget/flask-blog/README.md

 - Order by alphabetically or just random
 - Recommends movies with similar genre or actors
 - Movie details like: plot, studio, duration, year
+- Movie info were read from .nfo files

 **Description**
 The blog is build with Flask and a SQLite database in the background.
 For local machines it possible to run an extra server which provides the artwork as well the paths to the movies.
 The search capability is a full text search.Pagination is also in the blog included